MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-policy.md

 :::image type="content" source="./media/windows-driver-updates-policy/other-drivers.png " alt-text="A screen capture that shows the other drivers tab of a policy." lightbox="./media/windows-driver-updates-policy/other-drivers.png":::

 Each driver list displays the following details for updates in the policy.
-Most of the following details are based on information obtained from the driver update from the OEM:
+Most of the following details are based on information obtained from the driver update from the OEM or driver manufacturer:

 - **Driver name** – The driver update name.
-It's not uncommon for subsequent versions of an update from an OEM to have identical names.
+It's not uncommon for subsequent versions of an update from an OEM or manufacturer to have identical names.
 Use the update *Version* and *Release date* to differentiate between update instances.
-- **Version** - The update version as provided by the OEM.
+- **Version** - The update version as provided by the OEM or manufacturer.
-- **Manufacturer** – The OEM of the driver update.
+- **Manufacturer** – The manufacturer of the driver update.
 - **Driver class** - The driver class is determined from the details authored by the driver publisher, and usually represents the drivers hardware class.
-This information isn't always easily determined or consistent across updates from different OEM sources.
+This information isn't always easily determined or consistent across updates from different OEM sources or manufacturers.
 When a driver's class can't be identified, it's assigned to the *Other* hardware class.
 - **Release date** – The date the OEM made this driver update available.
 - **Status** – The current status of the driver update in this policy.
 You can modify the status for individual updates by selecting the name of the driver update from the list.
 There are four status options available for updates: